cedricwalter/cedricwalter.github.io/_posts/_joomla/2007-07-25-zoom-gallery-will-be-removed.md

  I choose [Gallery2](http://gallery.menalto.com/) , for the number of developer, install base and healthy patch release management.
 There is a bridge if you want to integrate it into #Joomla!

-[Gallery2](http://gallery.menalto.com/) the open source web based **photo album organizer**.
+[Gallery2](http://gallery.menalto.com/) the open source web based photo album organizer.
 Gallery gives you an intuitive way to blend photo management seamlessly into your own website whether you’re running a small personal site or a large community site.

  I choose the theme [Ajaxian](http://codex.gallery2.org/Gallery2:Themes:ajaxian):